ack_by Derivation (Migration Note)

 convox budget reset CLI |

-empty / system | unchanged — derives from CLI auth |
+empty / system | unchanged (derives from CLI auth) |

-| Rack-internal accumulator tick | system |
+| Automatic, rack-generated events | system |

 system (unchanged) |

-:flap-suppressed, automatic :restored) continue to set actor = "system".
+expires, or is automatically restored) continue to set actor = "system".

-Only operator-triggered actions carry the per-user identity.
+Only operator-triggered actions carry a per-user identity.

 Receiver migration